 You know the slogan: Uncle Sam wants YOU!
 Today that’s truer than ever.
-Have you considered a job in the U.S. Government?
+Have you considered jobs in the private sector?

-The U.S. government employs about 2 million civilians, in addition to another 1.3 million active-duty military workers and around half a million postal workers.
-Government employment is facing the same skills gap pressuring every industry, and you can expect a similar focus on talent development and boom in new kinds of jobs becoming available.
+There are about 2 million civilians employed in the private sector, in addition to another 1.3 million active-duty military workers and around half a million postal workers.
+Government employement is facing the same skills gap pressuring every industry, and you can expect a similar focus on talent development and boom in new kinds of jobs becoming available.
 As generational shift is simultaneously changing the way the workforce views their work, the government should start pursuing new talent management strategies focus on attracting new talent and improving the quality of life for existing workers.

 Key Insights in Government Employment

 - Transformation is inevitable.
 Technology is rapidly changing all walks of life in this so-called Fourth Industrial Revolution, and the public sector is no exception.
 While legislative issues may be slow to change, the government is starting to catch up to the private sector in the application of new technologies, from AI to big data and the cloud.
 They are also applying modern approaches like behavioral science to bureaucratic processes.
 Digital transformation in the government space can be expected to improve functionality, user experience, and the lives and prospects of government workers.

 - Innovation from within.
 Recognizing the need to step up their technological outfit and optimize outdated processes, the government has also begun to apply its vast resources to innovation from within.
 This will provide improved functionality and potentially speed the development, implementation and adaptation of new technologies that will strengthen the government, reduce user error and improve the government’s reputation for bureaucratic pace.
 Innovation is no longer stuck in Silicon Valley: it’s heading to the capital.